Silver Creek Hatchery

 The hatchery is the primary facility for growing & stocking Apache trout, which are one of the state’s two native trout species (the other is the endangered Gila trout).
 The only place Apache trout can be caught in the world is the White Mountains of Arizona.
 Silver Creek is a small hatchery, producing about 80,000 catchable sized Apache trout each year.
 Apache trout are stocked into selected streams and lakes in the White Mountains, including Silver Creek, the East Fork of the Black River, West Fork of the Black River, Sheeps Crossing on the Little Colorado River, and the Little Colorado River at Greer.
 All the Apache trout stocked in Arizona are produced by Silver Creek Hatchery.

 Fishing opportunities on the hatchery property are split into two seasons.
 There is a catch-and-keep season where baits and barbed hooks may be used from April 1 to September 30th and a catch-and-release season from October 1 to March 31 where only artificial flies/lures and barbless hooks are allowed.
 To schedule a guided tour, contact the hatchery manager at 928-537-7513.

 - Some of the hatchery property is restricted and no public access is allowed.
 Areas closed to the public are marked by signs on the trail.

 Silver Creek Hatchery is located east of Show Low about 5 miles on Highway 60.
 Turn north off 60 onto Bourdon Ranch Road for five miles to Hatchery Way Road.
 Turn east on Hatchery Way Road for 1/2 mile to the facility.

-Summer hours are from April 1st to Sept 30th from 05:30 to 7:00 pm, winter hours begin Oct 1st from 6:00 am to 6:00 pm.
-Tours are done by appointment only.
+Summer hours are from April 1 to Sept 30 from 5:30 a.m. to 7 p.m., winter hours begin Oct 1st from 6 a.m. to 6 p.m.
+Due to limited staffing at Silver Creek Hatchery, tours are limited to groups of 10 or more, by appointment only, and scheduled in advance.
 Property access only through the main gate on Hatchery Road only.
-Call Silver Creek Hatchery staff for questions.928-537-7513
+Call Silver Creek Hatchery staff for questions 928-537-7513.

 Closed to Public on all major holidays, hatchery office and personnel.